elgeorsk/no-functional-api-test/README.md

 Postman collection is located under postman folder.
 The json file can be imported in the postman where the GET/POST requests can be executed.

 ### JMeter

+.jxm is located under jmeter folder.
+File contains a small thread group similar to postman collection with the same response/json assertions.